Electrical Engineering at The College of New Jersey

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

 Bachelor’s Degree Overall Quality & Other Notable Rankings

-The EE major at University of Rochester is not ranked on College Factual’s Best Colleges and Universities for Electrical Engineering.
+The EE major at TCNJ is not ranked on College Factual’s Best Colleges and Universities for Electrical Engineering.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-The median salary of EE students who receive their bachelor's degree at University of Rochester is $67,134.
-This is less than $69,521, which is the national average of all EE majors in the nation who earn bachelor's degrees.
+The median salary of EE students who receive their bachelor's degree at TCNJ is $69,124.
+Unfortunately, this is lower than the national average of $69,521 for all EE students.

-Take a look at the following statistics related to the make-up of the EE majors at University of Rochester.
+Take a look at the following statistics related to the make-up of the EE majors at The College of New Jersey.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Rochester with a bachelor's in EE.
+The following table and chart show the race/ethnicity for students who recently graduated from The College of New Jersey with a bachelor's in EE.

 |Race/Ethnicity||Number of Students|

-University of Rochester also has a doctoral program available in EE.
-In 2021, 8 students graduated with a doctor's degree in this field.
+TCNJ also has a doctoral program available in EE.
+In 2021, 0 student graduated with a doctor's degree in this field.

 - Engineering Science